Asset

 Detailed Explanation:

 An asset is a resource that can provide economic value to the owner.
 For a family, cash, a home, and a car are assets that benefit them in their daily lives.
-Investments in financial assets such as stocks, bonds, and CDs help families accumulate wealth to provide their future.
-Companies use their assets to gain an advantage in the marketplace by either creating cash inflows or reducing cash outflows.
-Assets are listed on the left side of a balance sheet.
-A value of a company’s assets must equal the total of the company’s liabilities and financial equity.
+Investments in financial assets such as stocks, bonds, and CDs help families accumulate wealth to provide for their future.
+Companies use their assets to gain an advantage in the marketplace by creating cash inflows or reducing cash outflows.
+Accountants list assets on the left side of a balance sheet.
+A company’s total assets must equal the sum of its liabilities and financial equity.

 Assets are broken into three categories: